valeIT/valeIT.github.io/privacy/index.md

 Certain visitors of our websites, apps and services choose to interact with them in ways that require them to gather personally-identifying information.
 The amount and type of information that our websites, apps and services gather depends on the nature of the interaction.
 Those who engage in transactions with our websites, apps and services – by purchasing a piece of software from the Online Store for example – are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
 In each case, our websites, apps and services collects such information only as it is necessary or appropriate to fulfil the purpose of the visitor’s interaction with our websites, apps and services.We don't disclose personally-identifying information other than as described below.
 Visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain activities.
 The store on the website is operated by [FastSpring](http://www.fastspring.com/privacy).

-* Communications with Us: You may also provide us information when you respond to surveys, communicate with our Happiness Engineers about a support question, or post a question about your site in our public forums.
+- Communications with Us: You may also provide us information when you respond to surveys, communicate with our Support about a support question, or post a question about your site in our public forums.

 #### Aggregated Statistics

 Our websites, apps and services may collect statistics about the behaviour of visitors to its websites and apps.
 For instance, they may monitor the most popular pages visited.
 They may display this information publicly or provide it to others.
 However, they don't disclose personally-identifying information other than as described below.

-* Log Information: Like most online service providers, we collect information that web browsers, mobile devices, and servers typically make available, such as the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
+- Log Information: Like most online service providers, we collect information that web browsers, mobile devices, and servers typically make available, such as the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
 We collect log information when you use our Services.
-* Usage Information: We collect information about your usage of our Services.
+- Usage Information: We collect information about your usage of our Services.
 For example, we collect information about the actions that users perform in an app.
 We also collect information about what happens when you use our Services (e.g., page views, support document searches, button clicks) along with information about your device (e.g., mobile screen size, name of cellular network, and mobile device manufacturer).
 We use this information to, for example, provide our Services to you, as well as get insights on how people use our Services, so we can make our Services better.
-* Location Information: We may determine the approximate location of your device from your IP address.
+- Location Information: We may determine the approximate location of your device from your IP address.
 We collect and use this information to, for example, calculate how many people visit our Services from certain geographic regions.
 We may also collect information about your precise location via our mobile apps (when, for example, you post a photograph with location information) if you allow us to do so through your mobile device operating system’s permissions.
-* Stored Information: We may access information stored on your mobile device via our mobile apps.
+- Stored Information: We may access information stored on your mobile device via our mobile apps.
 We access this stored information through your device operating system’s permissions.
-* Information from Cookies & Other Technologies: A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.
+- Information from Cookies & Other Technologies: A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.
 Pixel tags (also called web beacons) are small blocks of code placed on websites and e-mails.
 We uses cookies and other technologies like pixel tags to help us identify and track visitors, usage, and access preferences for our Services, as well as track and understand e-mail campaign effectiveness and to deliver targeted ads.
 For more information about our use of cookies and other technologies.

 We may also get information from third party services about individuals who are not yet our users, which we may use, for example, for marketing and advertising purposes.